jasonbrown-alis/build/docs/guides/getting-started/consumer-experience.md

 ---
 # Consumer experience

-We aim to ensure that how software across **alis.exchange** operates, communicates and integrates is simple and consistent.
+We aim to ensure that the way software across the **Alis Build** platform operates, communicates and integrates is simple and consistent.
 Whether you are getting results from a model, updating a database or executing trades, all of these actions should feel familiar.
-This allows you to seamlessly adopt anything across **alis.exchange** without spending hours in obscure documentation and the toil of attempting to integrate it in your code.
+This allows you to seamlessly adopt anything across the platform without spending hours in obscure documentation and the toil of attempting to integrate it in your code.

 What does that experience feel like?
-In this section, we want to provide you with a few basic concepts and then allow you to experience **alis.exchange** for yourself.
+In this section, we want to provide you with a few basic concepts and then allow you to experience **Alis Build OS** for yourself.
 Below is a teaser of what you can expect 😉.

 ![](img/quick-start-autocomplete1.gif)